Towards Understanding Asynchronous Advantage Actor-critic: Convergence and Linear Speedup: Convergence Analysis of A3C

 where $\mu_{\theta}$ is the stationary distribution under $\pi_\theta$ and $\mathcal{P}$.
-This error captures the quality of the critic function approximation; see also \cite{qiu2019finite,wu2020finite,xu2020improving}.
-It becomes zero in the tabular case where the value function $V_{\pi_\theta}$ belongs to the linear function space for any $\theta$.
+This error captures the quality of the critic function approximation; see also \citep{qiu2019finite,wu2020finite,wu2021byzantine}.
+When the MDP is tabular and the feature matrix is full-rank, the value function $V_{\pi_\theta}$ is in the span of the features.
+In this case, we have $\epsilon_{\rm app}=0$.

-Because A3C samples from the transition kernel $\mathcal{P}$, the marginal state distribution for each worker will converge to the stationary distribution $\mu_{\theta}$ by Assumption \ref{assumption:MDP}.
-However, the policy gradient in \eqref{eq:policy-gradient} requires samples from the discounted visitation measure $d^{'}_{\theta}$.
-The mismatch between the visitation measure and the stationary distribution will inevitably introduce the sampling error defined as:

-The sampling error is small when $\gamma$ is close to $1$.
-This is because the discounted visitation measure approaches to the stationary distribution when $\gamma$ approaches $1$.
-This fact is also consistent with the practice where a large $\gamma$ is commonly used in two-timescale AC algorithms \cite{A3C}.